SumitBanikGit/SLQ-RG/README.md

 # SLQ-RG
-We collect the two-loop renormalization group equations of Scalar Leptoquark models evaluated using PyR@TE (cross-checked with RGBeta) and one-loop matching of Scalar Leptoquark models with the Standard Model computed using Matchete (cross-checked with matchmakereft).
+We collect the two-loop renormalization group equations of Scalar Leptoquark models evaluated using PyR@TE (cross-checked with RGBeta) and one-loop threshold corrections while matching Scalar Leptoquark models with the Standard Model computed using Matchete (cross-checked with matchmakereft).